 Like glucosamine it is equally important to select a high quality brand of omega-3 supplements.
 Be sure to consider the source of the ingredients, the concentration of fish oils and the quality control involved in processing.
 Two supplements that have been recommended to me are: Bonnie & Clyde Fish Oil and Nordic Naturals.

-There are two things you need to remember about omega-3s.
+There are two things you should know about omega-3s.
 They must be stored in the refrigerator to prevent the product from becoming rancid.
 Light, heat and air can oxidize the fatty acids, causing free radicals to form.
 And fatty acids have been known to increase bleeding times, so let your veterinarian know that you are considering this supplement for your dog.

-Disclaimer: I am not a veterinarian so please be sure to discuss these supplements with your personal veterinarian before adding them to your dog’s diet.
+Disclaimer: I am not in the veterinary field.
+Please be sure to discuss these supplements with your pet’s personal veterinarian before adding them to your dog’s diet.
 Every dog is different and the state of their health may not warrant a specific supplement.